The Best Haircuts for Active Women

 The Pixie

-If you must have long hair, strategic layers reduce bulk and drying time.
-Face-framing pieces add style when hair is down; everything pulls back cleanly for activity.
-Expect to spend more time on maintenance than shorter options.
+If you love your length and won’t give it up, fine.
+Strategic layers reduce bulk and drying time.
+Face-framing pieces look great when it’s down, and everything pulls back cleanly for the gym.
+Just know you’ll spend more time on maintenance than the shorter options.
+That’s the trade-off.

-Chlorine is the enemy.
-Wet hair before entering the pool—saturated hair absorbs less chlorine.
-Cap when possible.
-Use clarifying shampoo weekly to remove buildup.
-Shorter cuts simplify the constant washing process.
+Chlorine is the enemy and it doesn’t negotiate.
+Wet your hair before getting in the pool — saturated hair absorbs less chlorine.
+Wear a cap when you can.
+Clarifying shampoo once a week to strip the buildup.
+Shorter cuts simplify the constant wash-condition-repeat cycle that swimmers live in.

 Gym Training

-Less is more for active lifestyles.
-Heavy products build up with frequent washing.
-Choose lightweight, water-soluble formulas that rinse clean.
+Less is more for active women.
+Heavy products build up faster when you’re washing frequently.
+Lightweight, water-soluble formulas that rinse clean are what you want.

-Ask about cuts that air-dry well.
-Blow-drying daily isn’t sustainable when you’re also working out daily.
-The right cut looks good with minimal heat styling.
+Ask specifically about cuts that air-dry well.
+If you’re working out daily, you’re not blow-drying daily too.
+The right cut should look good with minimal heat styling, or your routine becomes unsustainable fast.

 Sarah Mitchell